Elected Board Members

 The following elected positions comprise the Board of Directors (starred positions are officers):

-Rob is an Associate Director with IBM Interactive Experience where he builds mobile and web solutions for enterprise and government, and provides consulting to non profits.
-He has a Communications degree from GVSU, with an emphasis on film and video production.
+Rob is an Associate Director with IBM Interactive Experience where he builds mobile and web solutions for enterprise and provides consulting to non profits.
+He has a Communications degree from GVSU.

 Rob is the voice of Grand Rapids Rowing at local regattas.
 He enjoys photography and rowing in the adult recreation program.
 Rob was previously the GRRA Communications Director for two years.